multi-build/multibuild/README.rst

             --no-update-index
             wheels

-  The example above is for a project building from a git submodule.
+  The example above is for a project building from a Git submodule.
 If you aren't building from a submodule, but want to use ``pip`` to build from a source archive on https://pypi.org or similar, replace the first few lines of the ``.travis.yml`` file with something like::